Malicious Proposal Exploits Tornado Cash Governance

 Tornado Cash’s team is now actively seeking Solidity developers who could help protect the protocol from further damage.
 They have also indicated the necessity for dialogue with Binance, as the exchange possesses more tokens held than the threat actor and may be able to help reverse the functions implemented through the exploit.

-The Tornado Cash case recently from major crypto policy and advocacy groups.
+The Tornado Cash case recently received support from major crypto policy and advocacy groups.
 The Blockchain Association and DeFi Education Fund jointly filed an amicus curiae brief in support of a partial summary judgment motion for the plaintiff against the U.S. Treasury Department.

 Data from CoinMarketCap reveals a significant decrease in Tornado Cash’s activity following these developments, with transaction volumes declining by an average of 40% on an hour-to-hour within the last 24 hours.
 The reported loss of roughly 10,000 TORN tokens have been traced back to the threat actor’s activities.
 The aftermath of this episode underlines the importance of rigorous code inspection and robust community governance in decentralized protocols.